 a.
 Doctrine of Lapse policy was abolished

 b.
-The number of Indian sepoys was reduced in the army, so that in future they can’t rebel against the British
+The number of Indian sepoys was reduced in the army, so that in future they would not be able to rebel against the British

 c.
 Zamindars’ and landowners’ rights were further enhanced

 d.
-The Crown promised that it will not interfere with the religion of the people.
+The Crown promised that it would not interfere with the religion of the people.

 e.
 A Viceroy and a Secretary of the state were appointed for the administration of Indian society.

 When People Rebel – 1857 and After Summary

 Chapter 5 of Our Pasts-III deals with the transformation of Nawabs from strong rulers to rulers whose powers started eroding.
 Students of Class 8 History NCERT learn about the conditions of Indian peasants and sepoys.
 They also learn about the discrimination that the Indian sepoys faced.
 Later, they learn how the 1857 revolt culminated into a widespread rebellion against the British.
 The role of Indian kingdoms, chieftains and local masses in the revolt is also mentioned in the chapter.
 Lastly, the history and development of the Crown taking over the East India Company is discussed.